Mir-Majid-360/GoogleMapsIntegation/README.md

-# USed Some of the featurees of google maps
+# Used Some of the featurees of google maps

 1.searching current location
 2. marking  different places